kjy/project_homelessness/README.md

 # project_homelessness
 GlobalHack VI project on homelessness

-Open this file below to acceess the readable format:
+Open this file below to access the readable format:

 predicting_homelessness.ipynb